cmspeedrunner/Zang/README.md

 ### File Library
 As of 0.1 the file library is small.
-It has two functions, `open` and `run`, we looked at `run` already, but in short, `run` takes in a .zang file and runs it through the interpreter.
+It has two functions, `open` and `using`, we looked at `using` already, but in short, `using` takes in a .zang file and imports it so you can use it, like `import` with python.
 On the other hand `open` will open, read and close a file.
 ```javascript
 let filename = read("What file do you want to print: ")
 let contents = open(filename)